 The 33rd Australasian Finance and Banking Conference (AFBC) is organised by the Institute of Global Finance and the School of Banking and Finance, UNSW Business School.
-The Conference will be held on 15–17 December 2020 at the Shangri-La Hotel, Sydney, Australia.
+The Conference will be held virtually on 15–17 December 2020.

 The AFBC is the most significant and prestigious finance conference in the Asia-Pacific region.
 It brings together the world's foremost leaders of thought from the financial community, providing international academics and industry professionals with the opportunity to meet and share their research and interest in finance-related fields.
 The Conference Committee would like to invite all academics and practitioners to participate.

 Registration is now open for the 33rd Australasian Finance and Banking Conference.

 A range of prizes are available for papers that are selected for presentation at the conference.

 Due to the Covid-19 situation the 33rd AFBC will be held virtually.
 Fees have been reduced accordingly.

 When: Tuesday 15 December to Thursday 17 December 2020.
 The PhD Forum will be held on Monday 14 December 2020